 Dragoon Gulch Trails are a series of short, pleasant trail loops through manzanita and oak trees with beautiful views.
 Dogs are welcome, leash laws apply.
 Dragoon Gulch is open to the public for free from dawn to dusk.
 There are two ways up to the top that create an intersecting 2 ½ mile loop and new vista trails that offer multiple ways to explore the hill.
-The trails start out along a seasonal creek which can flood and has closed the Alpine Lane access to the trails.
+The trails start out along a seasonal creek.

 The top is a 325 foot climb to a vista that provides a spectacular view of Downtown Sonora and the surrounding foothills.
 There is a steep trail and a less direct and less steep trail to accommodate casual walkers and those who want a strenuous hike or jog.

 The North Forest Trail average a 5% slope and is a moderate hike.
 It connects the Woods Creek Park area with the South Creekside Trail.